+Angostura writes: Dice Holdings Inc. said Tuesday that it acquired Geeknet Inc.'s online media business, including its Slashdot and SourceForge websites, for $20 million in cash.
 The New York-based careers website company said the acquisition of the technology websites is part of its strategy of providing content and services geared toward technology professionals.

-Angostura writes "Amazon has provided a decent write-up of the problems that caused its S3 storage service to fail for around 8 hours last Sunday.
+Angostura writes: Amazon has provided a decent write-up of the problems that caused its S3 storage service to fail for around 8 hours last Sunday.
 It providers a timeline of events, the immediate action take to fix it (they pulled the big red switch) and what the company is doing to prevent re-occurrence.

-Angostura writes "Microsoft's team blog for Microsoft Excel and Excel Services has responded with a denial to the earlier report that Visual Basic for Applications (VBA) will disappear from Windows Office in 2009.
+Angostura writes: Microsoft's team blog for Microsoft Excel and Excel Services has responded with a denial to the earlier report that Visual Basic for Applications (VBA) will disappear from Windows Office in 2009.
 The report made the Slashdot front page on Tuesday, eliciting quite a debate.

-Angostura writes "An Apple spokesperson has contacted InformationWeek to clarify the statement by an official that ZFS wouldn't be included within Leopard according to a comment to the original story posted by West Coast Editor Michael Singer.
+Angostura writes: An Apple spokesperson has contacted InformationWeek to clarify the statement by an official that ZFS wouldn't be included within Leopard according to a comment to the original story posted by West Coast Editor Michael Singer.
 The official was meant to say that " ZFS would be available as a limited option, but not as the default file system."
 The site is preparing a follow-up story with more details.